 Leukoplakia is a flat white spot that may develop when the oral mucosa is irritated for a long period.
 The irritated spot appears white because it has a thickened layer of keratin, which normally is less abundant in the oral mucosa.

 Erythroplakia is a red and flat or worn away area that results when the oral mucosa thins.
 The area appears red because the underlying capillaries are more visible.
 Erythroplakia is a much more ominous predictor of oral cancer than leukoplakia.

-People who use tobacco, alcohol, or both are at much greater risk (up to 15 times) of oral cancer (see Tumors of the Head and Neck: Oral Squamous Cell Carcinoma).
-For those who use chewing tobacco and snuff, the insides of the cheeks and lips are common sites.
-In other patients, the most common sites for cancer include the lateral borders of the tongue, the floor of the mouth, and the oropharynx.
+People who use tobacco, alcohol, or both are at much greater risk (up to 15 times) of oral cancer (see Oral Squamous Cell Carcinoma).
+For people who use chewing tobacco and snuff, the insides of the cheeks and lips are common sites.
+In other people, the most common sites for cancer include the lateral borders of the tongue, the floor of the mouth, and the oropharynx.
 Rarely, cancers found in the oral region have metastasized from the lungs, breast, or prostate.